-In an effort to extend the period of record of water levels used to determine the Historic percentiles to be used in the development of the Minimum Levels, a line of organic correlation (LOC) was performed using the results of the water budget model with drawdown effects removed and long-term rainfall data.
+In an effort to extend the period of record of water levels used to determine the Historic percentiles to be used in the development of the Minimum Levels, a line of organic correlation (LOC) was performed using the results of the water budget model and long-term rainfall data.
 The LOC is a linear fitting procedure that minimizes errors in both the x and y directions and defines the best-fit straight line as the line that minimizes the sum of the areas of right triangles formed by horizontal and vertical lines extending from observations to the fitted line (Helsel and Hirsch, 2002).
 LOC is preferable for this application since it produces a result that best retains the variance (and therefore best retains the "character") of the original data.
-By using this technique, the limited years of calibrated water budget model water levels can be projected back to create a simulated data set representing over 60 years of lake levels, based on the relationship between modeled water levels and actual rainfall.
+By using this technique, the limited years of calibrated model water levels can be projected back to create a simulated data set representing over 60 years of lake levels, based on the relationship between modeled water levels and actual rainfall.

 In this application, the simulated lake water levels representing Historic conditions were correlated with long-term rainfall data.
-For the rainfall regression analysis, additional representative rainfall records were added to the rainfall data used in the water budget model (2004-2016), extending the rainfall record back to 1946.
-The record consisted of an average of daily rainfall measurements from two rainfall gages.
-Missing daily data values were infilled from one of the two gages.
-All data from 1946 through 1994 were populated using these two gages.
-The gages used to build the Long-term rainfall series (Figure 17) were Mountain Lake NWS (SID 25147) and Babson Park ENE NWS rain gage (SID 25159).
-An average of NEXRAD pixels that overlain the lake watershed were averaged and used to represent rainfall from 1995 through 2016.
+For the rainfall regression analysis, additional representative rainfall records were added to the rainfall data used in the water budget model (2002-2016), extending the rainfall record back to 1946.
+The record consisted of daily rainfall measurements from the closest rainfall gage and missing daily data values were infilled from the next closest gage with available data until all days were populated with rainfall data.
+The main gage used to build the Long-term rainfall series (Figure 9) was Avon Park 2 W NWS NWS (SID 25508).
+Missing days were infilled with gaged rainfall at Sebring (SID 25178).
+NEXRAD data was used from 2006 through 2016.

 Rainfall data were correlated to lake water level data by applying a linear inverse weighted sum to the rainfall.
 The weighted sum gives higher weight to more recent rainfall and less weight to rainfall in the past.
 In this application, weighted sums varying from 6 months to 10 years were separately used, the results were compared, and the weighted rainfall series with the highest coefficient of determination (R2) was chosen as the best model.
-For this assessment, the final 6-year weighted model had the highest coefficient of determination, with R2 of 0.89.
-The results are presented in Figure 18.